mcdonnellb/portfolio-site/README.md

 **Background to my idea & purpose of the project**
 For Project 1 my idea is to do a professional portfolio site for my work.
 The target audience will be recruiters or those looking for freelance web developers.
-The idea will be simple and consist of three responsive HTML pages.
+The idea will be simple and consist of three static HTML pages styled using CSS.
 (There will be a fourth page but it is a dummy for the contact form)

+*   index.html
+*   portfolio.html
+*   contact.html
+*   sendmail.html

+The idea is simple and will allow me to keep building on this site as my skillset grows.

 I learned a lot from the love running project and planned to use the format as almost a template for what a good basic site should look like from a structural perspective.
 I drew inspiration from many sites for the purposes of this project, links below to 2 award winning sites that I found particularly intriguing.